 Silver describes the extraordinary consequence of the way that girls inhabit their bodies as they play sports – if you run with poor posture, your running is not only inefficient, it harms your back, hips: all your joints, in fact.
 As any yoga practitioner will tell you, holding tension in your joints not only makes you less flexible and responsive (slowing your reflexes), it makes you more prone to aches and pains.

 My sister coaches girls cross-country and track at Voorhees High School in New Jersey.
 Her teams have been very successful.
 Injury prevention is a big part of her program.
-They work on building up their strength in the gym, on minimizing strain to their muscles, on overall health and well-being.
+They work on building up their strength in the gym, on minimizing strain to their muscles, on overall health and well-being (by wilson santiago).
 For example, she has the girls keep an eye on their iron levels – anemia is a big problem for teenage girls and young women, and can have a big impact on your development as an athlete.
 She’s always looking for the latest information on issues like these, and keys these insights to the specifics of her sport and the people she coaches (teenage girls).
 Not all coaches approach their work this way.

 One must recognize gender differences in order to coach/train/treat athletes well.
 Those differences may be physiological, metabolic, social and psychological.